* This article was updated on 18/03/21 to refresh the certifications listed

 You can learn more about digital badges here.

-In addition to delivering the courses related to the new Microsoft certifications, QA have a complete Office 365 technical curriculum that can take you far deeper in your knowledge of individual Office 365 products, deployments and best practice with extensive hands on labs not available in the Microsoft courses.
-In addition, QA have courses on Microsoft 365 areas not covered via the Microsoft curriculum such as PowerApps and Office 365 Modern Development.
+In addition to delivering the courses related to the new Microsoft certifications, QA have a complete Microsoft 365 technical curriculum that can take you far deeper in your knowledge of individual products, deployments and best practice with extensive hands on labs not available in the Microsoft courses.
+In addition, QA have courses on Microsoft 365 areas not covered via the Microsoft curriculum.

 Phil Crayford is the subject matter expert (SME) for Microsoft Productivity, including Microsoft 365, and he offers training delivery and mentoring for QA trainers and customers.
 Phil is the author of the QA Microsoft mastering technical series of courses, including Sharepoint Online, Exchange Online, Microsoft 365 Security, Compliance and Governance, and Microsoft 365 Adoption and Governance.
 Phil maintains a high level of real-world architecture, deployment and administration experience with customers, drawing from many years of consultancy and training experience.